siyuan-community/siyuan-developer-docs/docs/en/guide/plugin/sy-plugin-dev-quick-start.md

   - Uses **vite** to package the project and has built-in support for **svelte**.
   - 💡 **Recommended**.
   - Provides features such as symbolic links and hot reloading; includes TypeScript type declarations and a series of utility functions; significantly improves development efficiency compared to the former.

+You can choose to click "Use Template" on GitHub and then clone it to your local machine.

+Alternatively, you can use the npm [siyuan-plugin-cli](https://www.npmjs.com/package/siyuan-plugin-cli) tool to select and pull a template program from the local command line.

+#### About framework

 If you don't want to use the Svelte framework, you can choose: